Work Stress Takes A Toll On You. If You’re Not Careful, It Can Harm Your Kids, Too.

 “She didn’t mean to be cruel,” says Scott.
 “She was just sharing her observation, as children sometimes so brutally do.”
 But Scott was devastated; the next day, he started looking for a new job.

 Working long, demanding hours can affect a parent’s ability to, well, parent.
 But getting an accurate picture of how a parent’s work life affects kids’ health might be more complex — and the effects could be physical in addition to emotional, research suggests.
-Now that so many of us are working from home, it’s more important than ever for parents to not only understand the effects but also do as much as they can to protect their kids from their stress.
+Now that so many of us are working remotely, it’s more important than ever for parents to not only understand the effects but also do as much as they can to protect their kids from their stress.

 According to a study published in the Journal of Occupational Health Psychology, parents in high-stress jobs in which they had “low autonomy” – meaning they didn’t have freedom to make decisions about how they do their jobs – tended to have children who felt less healthy.